sudeeprp/default-coding/modeling-needs-techniques.md

 **Steps**:

 1. Field engineer looks up location of installation
-1. Field engineer looks up the order and picks the right kit
+2. Field engineer looks up the order and picks the right kit
-1. Field engineer ensures prerequisites: stable power, internet connection
-1. Field engineer travels to the site
-1. Field engineer takes measurements
-1. Field engineer agrees the position and accessibility with store owner
-1. Field engineer records owner-permission to commission, with passwords for internet connection
-1. Field engineer installs the hardware and does a power-on
-1. Field engineer installs the software
-1. Field engineer performs startup checks
-1. Backend offers a test-mode to the Field engineer
-1. Field engineer signs off test results with store owner
-1. Field engineer switches backend to production mode
+3. Field engineer ...

 **Extensions**:

 2 a. the kit is not available

-8 a.
-Power on unsuccessful

-11 a.
-Test mode is not required

 ...

 **Variations**:

-Field engineer has to perform steps 8, 9, 10 multiple times
+Field engineer has to perform ... multiple times

 ---